Did you find a baby raccoon?

 PLEASE DO NOT TOUCH THE ANIMAL.
 Adult raccoons are very dangerous, and are a rabies vector species.
 Call your county’s Animal Control agency for help with an injured or ill adult raccoon.

 General Information about Raccoons

-TWRC Wildlife Center will accept raccoons.
-Raccoons are mostly active at nighttime.
-They are most active in spring, summer and fall, and will sleep in their dens for most of the winter.
+Raccoons are nocturnal (mostly active at nighttime).
+They are most active in spring, summer, and fall, and will sleep in their dens for most of the winter.
 Reproduction begins in late winter.
-Females, or sows, usually give birth to 1-6 baby kits in April or May.
+Females, or sows, usually give birth to 1-6 baby kits in the spring.
 Mothers are very protective of their young until they separate after about a year.

 Raccoons can carry several bacterial diseases and parasites that can be transmitted to humans and pets through a bite or the ingestion of raccoon waste.
 Some diseases that can affect humans and pets include: leptospirosis, salmonella, roundworm, and rabies.
 A raccoon’s life span is about 2-3 years.